u-train/docs/types/boolean.md

 print(1 <= 1) --> *true
 ```

-> Note: Just like with equality operators, tables can override inequality operators as well.
+> *Note*: Just like with equality operators, tables can override inequality operators as well.
 So, it may not necessarily error as shown above.

 ## Usages